-- 1. The term "value" excludes any VAT component. - 2. "c" in the Formula will typically include, but not limited to, items such as dividends and statutory fines (if any). - 3.
+1. The term "value" excludes any VAT component.

+- 2. In the Formula, "c" will typically include, but is not limited to, items such as dividends and statutory fines (if any). - 3.
 Exclude from the calculation the value of any capital goods or services supplied, unless supplied under a rental agreement/operating lease (that is, not a financial lease4 or instalment sale agreement). - 4.
-Exclude from the calculation the value of any goods or services supplied where input tax on those goods or services was specifically denied. - 5.
+Exclude from the calculation the value of any goods or services supplied where input tax on those goods or services was specifically denied in terms of section 17(2). - 5.
 The apportionment percentage should be rounded off to 2 decimal places. - 6.
-Where the Formula yields a result equal to 95% or more, the full amount of VAT incurred for a mixed purpose may be claimed (the de minimis rule).
+Where the Formula yields a result equal to 95% or more, the full amount of VAT incurred for a mixed purpose may be deducted (the de minimis rule).

 3 An out of scope supply refers to a supply that is made by a municipality that is neither in the course or furtherance of that municipality's enterprise nor is it an exempt supply.
-This term is also synonymous with the term "non-supply", for example, dividends and statutory fines.
+This term is also synonymous with the term "non-supply", for example dividends and statutory fines.

-4 Means paragraph (b) of the definition of "instalment credit agreement" in section 1.
+4 Means as defined in paragraph (b) of the definition of "instalment credit agreement" in section 1.